Cable tray systems are designed for easy installation and to accommodate power, communications, and signal cabling across a variety of applications.

 01- The technicians will identify the route of the trays and the support system size based on the width of the trays.

-02- They will mark on the floor the route of the trays, then they will identify the locations of the support system of the trays on the floor, and after that, they will transfer these markings to the soffit of the slab using a plumb bob or the cross line combi laser machine.
+02- They will mark the floor with the trays’ route, identify the locations of the trays’ support system on the floor, and then transfer these markings to the slab soffit using a plumb bob or the cross-line combi laser machine.

-03- As per the width of the widest cable tray on the same support, they will cut the Unistrut channel, and also they will cut the threaded rods to the required length to achieve the installation height of the support with maintaining some extra distance for any modification later.
+03- As per the width of the widest cable tray on the same support, they will cut the Unistrut channel and cut the threaded rods to the required length to achieve the support’s installation height, while maintaining some extra distance for any future modifications.

-And as the height of the Unistrut channel is 2.1cm, and we need around 2 cm of the threaded rod to be inserted inside the drop-in anchor, so the minimum required length of the threaded rod is 2+90+2.1 almost equals 95 cm.
+Since the Unistrut channel is 2.1cm high, and we need around 2 cm of the threaded rod to be inserted into the drop-in anchor, the minimum required length of the threaded rod is 2+90+2.1, which is almost 95 cm.

-But we need to add 10 cm more to the total length of the threaded rod as a safety factor so that the technician will cut the threaded rod at a distance of 105cm.
+But we need to add 10 cm to the total length of the threaded rod as a safety factor, so the technician will cut it at 105cm.

 06- As the width of the cable trunk and the basket tray is 15 cm, plus we need to give around 3 cm right and left the cable trunk for proper alignment, so the total length of the Unistrut channel that will carry the cable basket and the cable trunk will be 15+3+3= 21cm.

-07- After the technician marked the locations of the threaded rods of the support system, he will start to drill the holes to install the drop-in anchor.
+07- After the technician marks the locations of the threaded rods of the support system, he will start to drill the holes to install the drop-in anchor.

-08- The technician uses a battery-powered hammer drill machine to drill the required holes to install the drop-in anchor.
+08- The technician uses a battery-powered hammer drill to drill the required holes for installing the drop-in anchor.

-09- After the technician has drilled many holes, he will install the drop-in anchor and use the battery-powered hammer to ensure the drop-in anchor will be inserted entirely inside the concrete slab.
+09- After the technician has drilled many holes, he will install the drop-in anchor and use the battery-powered hammer to ensure the drop-in anchor is inserted entirely inside the concrete slab.
 Also, you can use a hammer with a pin punch to do the same function.

 10- The technicians will prepare the support system, as we have two layers.
 Hence, they need to use two threaded rods.
 Each of them will be 10mm per the approved support system schedule.

 Also, they need to use two Unistrut channels.
-Each threaded rod will need five flat washers and five hexagonal nuts.
-Their size is 10mm, the same size as the threaded rods, so the total is ten flat washers and ten hexagonal nuts.
+Each threaded rod will need 5 flat washers and 5 hex nuts.
+Their size is 10mm, the same as the threaded rods, so the total is 10 flat washers and 10 hexagonal nuts.

 11- They will need one spring nut to be inserted at each Unistrut channel so that the total will be two spring nuts.